marian-schulz/music21/music21/abcFormat/README.md

 To do this, it was necessary to make some basic changes and rewrite many code that was difficult to read and understand.

-As a small extra bonus, the abc import is now also faster.

 **The biggest disadvantage:**

 Some interfaces has changed so exisitig code based on the ABCFormat will need an adaption.